House of Lords (Exclusion of Hereditary Peers) Bill

 Overview

-This bill aims to completely remove hereditary peers from the House of Lords, ending the system of by-elections to replace them.
-It amends the House of Lords Act 1999 to achieve this phased elimination.
+This bill aims to completely remove hereditary peers from the House of Lords, ending the system where they could replace deceased peers through by-elections.
+It amends the House of Lords Act 1999 to achieve this phased removal.

 Description